Samuel Carson (Canadian football)

 Samuel Carson (born February 18, 2002) is a Canadian professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
 Carson was drafted with the 12th overall pick in the 2025 CFL draft by the Ottawa Redblacks.
-Carson grew up in Calgary, where his father, Paul Carson, was the offensive line coach at the University of Calgary for the Calgary Dinos football team.
+Carson was born in Kelowna and grew up in Calgary, where his father, Paul Carson, was the offensive line coach at the University of Calgary for the Calgary Dinos football team.
 After attending Henry Wise Wood High School in Calgary, Carson played two years of U Sports football at the University of Calgary before transferring to play two years of college football at the University of Louisiana at Monroe.